onja-org/w2_bootstrap_layouts_and_components/README.md

 **What you're building:** A section with a header and three columns that stack on mobile devices.

+**🔍 Discovery Challenge:** In this exercise, you'll fill in some blanks based on patterns you learned in Exercise 2!

 **Step-by-step instructions:**

 1. **Find the Exercise 3 comment** (around line 55 in `index.html`)